filiphric/how-to-steal-ai-job/slides.md

 layout: default
 ---

-# A.I. revolution
 <Block class="px-0 py-0 bg-white mt-10 mx-auto block">
 <img src="/chatgpt-introduction.png" class="h-90">
 </Block>

 <!--
-- open AI introduces chatGPT and the world is blown away
+- 30th of November open AI introduces chatGPT and the world is blown away
-- remember, remember 30th of November
 - of course, there’s a ton of hype around this, some of it is reasonable, some if it is not
 - but many companies have decided to place the bet and shift to AI (the company I worked for included)
 - and some companies saw a real opportunity, while some were pressured down by investors
+- imagine for a moment that you are an investor
 - but either way, as a result many companies decided to become AI companies
   - in process, some decide to cut staff to make room for this new AI revolution -->